TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 Effective Date: February 1, 2015

-This privacy policy applies to PeopleSmart.com, owned and operated by Inflection.com, Inc. (“PeopleSmart”, “Inflection”, or “we”).
-This privacy policy describes how Inflection.com, Inc. collects and uses the personal information you provide on our website, www.peoplesmart.com.
+This Privacy Policy applies to PeopleSmart.com, owned and operated by Inflection.com, Inc. (“PeopleSmart”, “Inflection”, or “we”).
+This Privacy Policy describes how Inflection.com, Inc. collects and uses the personal information you provide on our website, www.peoplesmart.com.
 It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.

 You can learn more about how we protect your privacy and how to manage your information in our databases through the PeopleSmart Privacy Education Center.